palu001/Deep-Learning-Hackaton/README.md

 ## ⚠️ Label Noise Injection

-To simulate real-world label imperfections, artificial noise was added to the labels, producing **four different variants** of the dataset:
+Artificial noise was added to the labels, producing **four different variants** of the dataset:

 1. **Symmetric Noise**
 2. **Asymmetric Noise**